M86 (New York City bus): History

 Beginning on June 1, 2010, the M86 was part of a six-month trial testing MasterCard PayPass as a tap-and-go smart card payment system.
 The trial included seven other MTA bus routes, three NJ Transit bus routes, as well as the IRT Lexington Avenue Line and PATH subway routes.

 Select Bus Service

 The M86 was identified as a potential bus rapid transit corridor in 2009, under Phase II of the city's Select Bus Service program.
 To accommodate the Select Bus Service conversion, 86th Street was to be renovated with pedestrian sidewalk extensions at intersections; bus bulbs, or pedestrian sidewalk extensions at bus stops; plants and trees; and new benches.

 The M86 SBS route debuted on July 13, 2015.
 It was the fourth corridor in Manhattan and the fifth Manhattan bus line to have Select Bus Service.
+It was based out of the Tuskegee Airmen Depot until January 2018, when it moved to the Michael J. Quill Depot.